About the Now & Up Project

 We often start movements based on intricate, ingenious, but deeply flawed interpretations of so-called ‘foundational’ ideas that we rarely question.

+We have a history of doing this.
 Until recently we had no concept of evolution and believed the world was flat.

 We treated headaches by drilling holes in people’s skulls.
+We delivered babies after dissecting cadavers.

 Our greatest strength as a species is our ability to communicate ideas with one another and to mimic.